Chicago Commons: Chicago Commons settlement house

 The founder of Chicago Commons, Graham Taylor, followed the model of Hull House in his settlement work.
 Taylor was a professor of "applied Christianity" at the Chicago Theological Seminary.
 He established the settlement in 1894, in a poor immigrant neighborhood a short distance northwest of downtown, and moved there with his wife and four children in 1895.

 In his academic career, Taylor specialized in training for social work, founding the University of Chicago School of Social Service Administration in 1903.
 He had originally envisioned the Chicago Commons as a sort of field laboratory for research and training in social work, but this quickly gave way to a broader conception of the settlement's obligations to the community.
 The settlement aligned itself with the labor movement, and adopted "industrial and social democracy" as a guiding principle.

 The Taylors were soon joined by others, and the settlement boasted 22 adult residents by 1900.
 They expanded to a five-story building located on Grand Avenue at Morgan Street in 1901.
-Like Hull House and the Northwestern University Settlement House, the building was designed by noted arts and crafts architects Pond & Pond.
+Like Hull House and the Northwestern University Settlement House, the building was designed by noted Arts and Crafts movement architects Pond & Pond.

 During World War I, the settlement house operated a draft board.
 Residents worked to keep local immigrants apprised of their draft obligations and induction policies.

 In 1922, Graham Taylor was succeeded in the directorship by his eldest daughter, Lea Demarest Taylor, who had been a resident of the settlement since the age of 11.
 She remained head resident for the remainder of Chicago Commons' existence as a settlement house.

 Lea Taylor introduced changes in the programs offered by the settlement house in response to the changing makeup of the neighborhood, as Mexican immigrants arrived in the 1930s and African Americans in the 1940s.
 During the racial strife of the 1940s, the settlement resisted local calls for segregation, insisting on keeping the settlement's services, including camping and club programs, open to both races.